aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 Even if the regex has removed the potential for runaway backtracking and allowed to fail at matching incomplete HTML strings in linear time, it still has some problems of efficiency above repeating a lookahead for each matched character.

-Some regex flavors, including .NET, Java, and Perl, support a feature called **atomic grouping**.
+Some regex flavours, including .NET, Java, and Perl, support a feature called **atomic grouping**.
 As soon as a regex exit such an atomic group, any backtracking positions within the group are thrown away, which means that we can reduce the times of backtracking.
 However, in JavaScript, we need to use another way to emulate (模擬) atomic groups by using lookahead and backreferences.

 **/(?=(pattern to make atomic))\\1/**